About Sandra Sullivan

 Working For Brevard

-I don’t talk the talk with promises of what I will do if elected.
 I have been working for the people of Brevard County – For 4 years I have attended most Brevard County Commission meetings, and many Transportation (TPO), Lagoon, Budget, Budget Review and Tourism (TDC) meetings.
 I have served on a number of boards including school SAC, and the Restoration Advisory Board for Patrick Space Force Base for several years.
 The reason I am pursuing County Commission office is I because I could get so much more done as an elected official.

 My formal training as a systems analyst, whose strength is strategically looking at problems and solving them, allows me to pursue the global view with the qualifying technical and supporting research.
 My strengths include reviewing large documents and identifying key points in the context of problems to be solved.
 When addressing very large volumes of documents each with several hundreds of pages, I am able to evaluate and concisely summarize the issues in order to address problems.
 This is how I achieved getting the FUDS with the dump under South Patrick Shores, and other local issues.